 Phase Clinical and the FDA recently completed a study to help improve immunotherapy for certain lung cancer patients.

-We are presenting these findings at the SITC Annual Meeting, beginning on November 9, 2020 (entry 236).
+We presented these findings at the SITC Annual Meeting, which began on November 9, 2020 (entry 236).

 The study looked at PD-L1 expression patterns in associated lymph node metastases where information is particularly limited.

 View our abstract and summary poster here (download pdf here).

 Immunotherapies against programmed death ligand-1 (PD-L1) have been established as an effective treatment for a subset of lung cancer patients.
 Even though it is critical for a successful therapy to know prevalent PD-L1 expression patterns in all affected tissues, information on matching lymph node metastases and immune cells is particularly limited.
 The purpose of this study was thus to evaluate comparative PD-L1 expression profiles in those tissues.

 Our results showed that squamous cell carcinomas and adenocarcinomas display significant heterogeneity with regard to PD-L1 expression in associated lymph node metastases.
 While the reasons for this frequent discordant PD-L1 expression pattern involving both tumor and immune cells need to be investigated further, our findings may help guide the proper interpretation of PD-L1 companion diagnostic test results and subsequent therapeutic decisions.

 To discuss your oncology clinical trial needs and obtain a feasibility study, contact us.